Red2Yang/2026-YOLO-World-MMKit/README.md

 ### My Work

+#### How to use?

+First, prepare the environment.
+Second, set your config and load datasets.
+Third, use tools to train, val or test.
+Fourth, use demo to try output.

 #### Environment

 My option is to use docker to install mmcv and I recommand you to use this too, except that you want to learn how to build the environment.
 You can use ubuntu server or `Windows Subsystem for Linux`(wsl2) to run docker.